 Homemade Peppermint foot soak is a wonderful DIY to pamper and rejuvenate your feet.
 This project is super easy and inexpensive to make and a perfect gift idea.

-Cue the confetti.
-This is an easy and very inexpensive way to feel like you're being pampered at the spa…without a gigantic bill!
+This is an easy and very inexpensive way to feel like you're being pampered at the spa.
+Without a gigantic bill!
 DIY Peppermint Foot Soak makes the perfect gift idea, too.

-This Chamomile Foot Soak is a great gift ideas for something more relaxing.
+This Chamomile Foot Soak is a great gift idea for something more relaxing.

 Peppermint offers several aromatherapy benefits, including boosting energy and soothing tired muscles.
-Literally, there are few body, health, and mind issues that it cannot help.
+There are very few body, health, and mind issues that it cannot help.

 This post contains affiliate links.
 Disclosure policy here.

 To Make an Epsom Salt Foot Soak with peppermint, you'll need the following supplies:

 - Powdered Milk (makes your feet soft and smooth)

 - Epsom Salt